 Today, the story of Masabumi Hosono is a powerful reminder of how cultural contexts can influence judgments and narratives.
 His case serves as a reflection on the complexity of morality and the weight of social expectations.

-Hosono was not only a victim of the shipwreck but also of his time.
+Hosono was not just a victim of the shipwreck, but also of his time.
 His survival, instead of being celebrated as a triumph of life, was used to illustrate values that punished those who simply chose to live.
 Fortunately, decades later, his story began to be reinterpreted, bringing relief and justice to the memory of his family.

 A Silent Survivor

-Despite the criticisms and difficulties, Masabumi Hosono kept a detailed diary of his experience on the Titanic.
+Despite the criticism and difficulties, Masabumi Hosono kept a detailed diary of his experience on the Titanic.
 In it, he recorded his thoughts and feelings, leaving a valuable testimony about that tragic event.
-His diary is now a historical document that helps to understand not only the sinking but also the challenges he faced after returning to Japan.
+His diary is now a historical document that helps to understand not only the shipwreck but also the challenges he faced after returning to Japan.

-If you were in Hosono's place, would you have made the same decision?
+If you were in Hosono’s place, would you have made the same decision?
 Or would you sacrifice yourself to save another?
-Masabumi's story reminds us that in extreme situations, there are no easy answers, only human choices.
+The story of Masabumi reminds us that, in extreme situations, there are no easy answers, only human choices.